Shoba Purushothaman

-Shoba Purushothaman is a Malaysian-born entrepreneur who has co-founded several companies: Bulletin International, The NewsMarket, Training Ventures.
+Shoba Purushothaman is a Malaysian entrepreneur who has co-founded several companies: Bulletin International, The NewsMarket, Training Ventures.
 She was co-founder and chief executive officer of The NewsMarket, a digital news video platform.

-Purushothaman served as CEO and President of The NewsMarket until March 2009.
+Purushothaman was CEO and President of The NewsMarket until March 2009.
 Prior to that, she was a partner and director of Bulletin International, an international broadcast PR consultancy that was sold in 2001 to Cordiant Communications Group, now part of WPP, a marketing communications service.

 Early life and education

-Shoba Purushothaman was born and raised in Kuala Lumpur, Malaysia.
+Purushothaman was born and raised in Kuala Lumpur, Malaysia.
 She attended the Methodist Girls' School.
-She has a BA in English Literature and Japanese language from Monash University (Melbourne, Australia), and a Master's in Economic Communication from the American University (Washington D.C., USA).
+She has a BA in English Literature and Japanese language from Monash University (Melbourne, Australia), and a Master's in Economic Communication from the American University (Washington D.C., US).

 In 1986, she was awarded a Journalism Fellowship by the Asia Foundation in the United States.
 In 2000, she completed the Owner-President Management program at Harvard Business School.